qdm12/My-Computing-course/05. Python/readme.md

 Write your own Python code to achieve something basic a business would want.

 ## Calculate your age in Python
-1. In your host terminal, enter `touch mycode.py` to create :new: the file *mycode.py*
+1. In your host terminal and in your project, enter `touch mycode.py` to create the file *mycode.py* :new:
 2. Open *mycode.py* with your code editor
 3. Copy the following into it:
   ```python